-Our analysis of the targeting of various groups is rooted within the framework of intersectionality,64 which was first theorised by Kimberle Crenshaw.
+Our analysis of the targeting of various groups is rooted within the framework of intersectionality, (64) which was first theorised by Kimberle Crenshaw.
 Intersectionality emerged in the context of African American communities, and describes why the discrimination experienced by Black women is different from that experienced by White women and Black men.
 In the Indian context, the same argument of 'difference' and 'sameness' has been made by Dalit women while articulating their position within the feminist movement.
 (65)

-Figure 20: Gender identities of individuals implicated in FIRs across police stations a.
-First Information Reports

-They have argued that their experience of marginalisation is unique by virtue of their caste and gender location(s), and thus different from those of dominant caste women.
+Figure 20: Gender identities of individuals implicated in FIRs across police stations FIRs dataset of 3 districts Source: MP Police Citizens Portal They have argued that their experience of marginalisation is unique by virtue of their caste and gender location(s), and thus different from those of dominant caste women.
 To capture this unique experience of marginalisation and targeting, we conducted a gendered analysis of the various caste and ethnic groups policed under excise laws in our FIR dataset.